RebeccaCrecelius/100-days-of-code/log.md

 **To Do: Dev Portfolio Traditional**: Contact page, add interactivity with JavaScript, and update with info for projects.
 Complete CSS.

+### Day 68: April 18, 2024

+**Today's Progress**:

+**Dev Portfolio Traditional**: Styled and positioned the navigation bar.
+Updated with new logo.

+**Thoughts**: It is nice to make progress on a project.

+**To Do: Twemary**: Create a logomark and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Complete styling to fit branding.
+Create illustrations and update the hero image with something brand specific.
+Add JavaScript which will reveal text when the mouse is hovering over a features image.
+Continue adding semantic tags and making any additional updates needed to the CSS document.

+**To Do: Dev Portfolio as a 2D Game**: Get it to work and add the information for the text boxes.

+**To Do: Dev Portfolio Traditional**: Contact page, add interactivity with JavaScript, and update with info for projects.
+Complete CSS.

 **Reference**: https://www.youtube.com/watch?v=wy_fSStEgMs

 **Additional Tools**: Tiled